capactio/capact/docs/development.md

 * [Docker](https://www.docker.com/)
 * Make

-All helper scripts support the `SKIP_DEPS_INSTALLATION` environment variable flag.
+Helper scripts may introduce additional dependencies.
+However, all helper scripts support the `SKIP_DEPS_INSTALLATION` environment variable flag.
 **By default, flag is set to `true`**, so all scripts try to use tools installed on your local machine as this speed up the process.
 If you do not want to install any additional tools, or you want to ensure reproducible scripts results export `SKIP_DEPS_INSTALLATION=false`, so the proper tool version will be automatically installed and used.